 cat File1 File2

 Consider having two files (File1 and File2) in the Desktop directory.
-Via above-mentioned cat command, the User can display data from both the files on their screen.
+Via the above-mentioned cat command, the User can display data from both the files on their screen.

 cat File1 File2 >File_Output